Discriminative Clustering with Representation Learning with any Ratio of Labeled to Unlabeled Data: Experiments

 \paragraph{Performance with unbalanced data.} The XSDC algorithm can handle unbalanced datasets by changing the bounds on the cluster sizes in the matrix balancing algorithm.
-To present an example of how XSDC performs on unbalanced unlabeled data we again trained LeNet-5 on MNIST.
+To present an example of how XSDC performs on unbalanced unlabeled data we again trained the LeNet-5 CKN on MNIST.
 We used 50 labeled observations, equally distributed across classes.
 For the unlabeled data we varied the fraction of labels 0-4 and the fraction of labels 5-9 between 5\% and 95\%.
 For training we use the hold-out validation set to determine the bounds on the cluster sizes.

-The results are presented in Figure~\ref{fig:imbalanced data_mnist} in Appendix~\ref{app:additional_results}.
+The results are presented in Figure~\ref{fig:imbalanced data_mnist}.
 Training with XSDC on both the labeled and unlabeled data is nearly always better than training on the labeled data only (dashed curve).
 As expected, the performance tends to be better for more balanced data.
-The best accuracy was 85\%, obtained with 40\% 0-4's, while the worst accuracy was 64\%, obtained with 95\% 0-4's.
-In contrast, the accuracy when training on only the labeled data was 69\%.
+The best accuracy was 85\%, obtained with 70\% 0-4's, while the worst accuracy was 68\%, obtained with 95\% 0-4's.
+In contrast, the accuracy when training on only the labeled data was 68\%.
 These results suggest that as long as one believes that the unlabeled data is not extremely unbalanced, it could be beneficial to use it during training.

-\paragraph{Sensitivity to hyperparameters.} The XSDC algorithm generally has four or five hyperparameters to tune in the semi-supervised case (depending on the network).
-In order to assess the importance of these parameters, we perform a sensitivity analysis, again for LeNet-5 on MNIST with 50 labeled observations.
-Figure~\ref{fig:sensitivity} in Appendix~\ref{app:additional_results} displays the results when varying one parameter at a time, fixing the others to their values from cross-validation.
+\paragraph{Sensitivity to hyperparameters.} The XSDC algorithm has three hyperparameters to tune in the semi-supervised case.
+In order to assess the importance of these parameters, we perform a sensitivity analysis, again for the LeNet-5 CKN on MNIST with 50 labeled observations.
+Figure~\ref{fig:sensitivity} displays the results when varying one parameter at a time, fixing the others to their values from hold-out validation.
 From the plots we can see that the parameter that requires the most careful tuning in this setting is the semi-supervised learning rate.
-The learning rate for the supervised initialization, along with the penalties on the centered features and classifier weights, just need to be sufficiently small.
+The learning rate for the supervised initialization, along with the penalty on the classifier weights, just need to be sufficiently small.